 Who We Are

-When we started our cultural adventure in 1998, our aim was to open the immense world of art and to make it accessible for everyone.
-We believe in culture as a dynamic process of creating, sharing and maintaining.
+When Nadi Lekol Nas (NNK) started its cultural adventure in 1998, it aimed to open the immense world of art and to make it accessible for everyone.
+Nadi Lekol Nas believes in culture as a dynamic process of creating, sharing and maintaining it.

-In 2005, we started to safeguard, archive and transmit to current and future generations a range of cinematographic, musical and literary productions documenting Levantine artistic and cultural expressions since the 1930’s onwards.
-Because culture is universal and belongs to all, we restore and distribute cultural productions of Lebanon and the wider region, we protect the rights of their authors and value their contributions in activities and events.
+In 2005, Nadi Lekol Nas started to safeguard, archive and transmit to current and future generations a range of cinematographic, musical and literary productions documenting Levantine artistic and cultural expressions since the 1930s onwards.
+Because culture is universal and belongs to all, Nadi Lekol Nas restores and distributes cultural productions of Lebanon and the wider region as well as protects the rights of their authors and value their contributions in activities and events.

-In addition to weekly itinerant film screenings and musical concerts, we launched in 2003 the Arab short film festival which enables emerging Arab filmmakers to promote their work and interact with their audiences.
+In addition to weekly itinerant film screenings and musical concerts, Nadi Lekol Nas launched in 2003 the Arab Short Film Festival, which enables emerging Arab filmmakers to promote their work and interact with their audiences.

 What We Do

-We organize tributes and retrospectives for film directors, musicians, writers and poets.
+Nadi Lekol Nas organises tributes and retrospectives for film directors, musicians, writers and poets:

 – Through major events including reinterpretation by contemporary artists

-- Animated by field professionals, academics & art critics
+– Animated by field professionals, academics and art critics

 – Public cinematographic workshops